kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 vmservice   ClusterIP   172.30.3.149   <none>        27017/TCP   2m
 ```

-You can connect to the VirtualMachine by service IP and service port inside the clusternetwork:
+You can connect to the VirtualMachine by service IP and service port inside the cluster network:

 ```bash
 $ ssh cirros@172.30.232.73 -p 27017